-According to Pascal’s Wager, it is therefore the height of folly not to “bet” on God, even if you have no certainty, no proof, no guarantee that your bet will win.
-Thus, atheism is a terrible bet.
+According to Pascal’s Wager, it is therefore the ultimate foolishness not to “bet” on God, even if you have no assurance, no proof, no guarantee that your bet will win.
+Thus, atheism is a horrible bet.
 It gives you no chance of winning the prize.
 After finishing the argument in his Pensées, Pascal wrote, “This is conclusive, and if men are capable of any truth, this is it.”

 For the atheist, the agnostic, and the indifferent, the Wager presents a logical “seed” for faith.